seesee/unicorn_wrangler/README.md

 - Maze Generator
 - Sparkles
 - Failsafe
-- ...and many more (36 total but they aren't all winners)
+- ...and dozens more (but they aren't all winners)

 ---